SolarScorecard

 Are solar panel prices still dropping?

-Panel prices have mostly plateaued after a decade of dramatic drops.
-The biggest remaining variable is the federal STC rebate, which decreases each year until 2030.
-So while panel costs are stable, the effective price to you increases slightly each year as the rebate shrinks.
+Panel manufacturing costs have mostly plateaued.
+The biggest variable is the federal STC rebate, which decreases ~6.7% annually until 2030.
+While raw panel costs are stable, the effective price to you increases each year as the rebate shrinks — making 2026 better than 2027.

 Can I add a battery later?